Mdshahruf/datascience/README.md

 Data Science Methodology final assignment

 Which topic did you choose to apply the data science methodology to?
-(2 marks) I have chosen as topic for this task the application of data science in the field of credit cards.
+I have chosen as topic for this task the application of data science in the field of credit cards.
 The reason behind this choice is that it is related with my finance education.

 Next, you will play the role of the client and the data scientist.
 Using the topic that you selected, complete the Business Understanding stage by coming up with a problem that you would like to solve and phrasing it in the form of a question that you will use data to answer.
 (3 marks)